 Wet ingredients:

 White sugar: White sugar is a staple, and shouldn’t be alternated in any significant way.
-It provides a good balance with the brown sugar and doesn’t make the cookies too fudge-like in texture.
+It provides a good balance with the brown sugar and doesn’t make the cookies too dense in texture.

 Brown sugar: White sugar with molasses is simply the best, and is directly associated with a great cookie.
 I prefer my cookies to have a majority of brown sugar for an extra chewy texture.
 A half cup of white sugar and one cup of packed brown sugar is my go-to balance.